Malayalis: Performing arts and music

 Performing arts in Kerala is not limited to a single religion of the Malayali society.
-Muslim Mappilas, Nasranis and Latin Christians have their own unique performing art forms.
+Muslim Mappilas, Nasranis Mappilas and Latin Christians have their own unique performing art forms.
 Duff Muttu, also known as Dubh Muttu/Aravanamuttu is a performing art form prevalent among the Muslim community.
 It is a group performance, staged as a social event during festivals and nuptial ceremonies.

 Oppana is a popular form of social entertainment among the Muslim community.
 It is a form accompanied by clapping of hands, in which both men and women participate.

-Margamkali is a performing art which is popular among the Saint Thomas Christians.
+Margamkali is a performing art which is popular among the Nasrani Mappilas.
 It combines both devotion and entertainment, and was performed by men in groups.
 Since 1980's women also have found groups.
 The dancers themselves sing the margamkali songs in unison call and response form.
-Parichamuttukali is another performing art which is popular among Saint Thomas Christians.
+Parichamuttukali is another performing art which is popular among Nasranis.
 This is an artistic adaptation of the martial art of Kerala, Kalaripayattu.
 Chavittu nadakom is a theatrical art form observed mainly by Kerala Latin Christians, dating back to the second half of the 16th century.

 However, many of these native art forms largely play to tourists or at youth festivals, and are not as popular among ordinary Keralites.
 Thus, more contemporary forms – including those heavily based on the use of often risqué and politically incorrect mimicry and parody – have gained considerable mass appeal in recent years.
 Indeed, contemporary artists often use such modes to mock socioeconomic elites.
 Since 1930 when the first Malayalam film Vigathakumaran was released and over the following decade or two, Malayalam Cinema had grown to become one of the popular means of expression for both works of fiction and social issues, and it remains so.